mattfedd/hn-flutter-app/hacker_news/README.md

 - [ ] add an app icon and name so it's not just `hacker_news` with the default flutter icon on my phone
 - [x] better styling for "waiting" and "error" fetch states
 - [ ] show some kind of indication when refreshing or fetching state.
 Alternatively, an animation when fetching finishes?
+- [ ] comment body is raw HTML, needs to be processed into rich text with clickable URLs and styling
+- [ ] depth of comments needs better visual indication
+- [ ] consolidate all helper functions such as launchURL etc
+- [ ] option to open comment or url directly from main list view
+- [ ] collapsible comments
+- [ ] start profiling memory and network usage